simnibs/cortech/README.md

 **Note** This path probably needs to be adjusted on windows!

+You must also install pkg-config from conda as pkg-config provided by the system (e.g., in /bin/) will not search this particular directory

+    conda install pkg-config

 Next, for an editable (developer) installation, use

     pip install --no-build-isolation --no-deps -e .